Year 6 Bawdsey Manor Residential - May 2026

 Day 2

-Our first night's sleep was certainly on the shorter side and the majority of us were up bright and early by 5:45am, which did leave us a bit of a wait until breakfast!
+Our first night's sleep was certainly on the shorter side and the majority of us were up bright at early by 6:00am, which did leave us a bit of a wait until breakfast!
 However when we got to breakfast there were lots of clean plates and bowls and we were ready to begin our first full day of activities.

 As we have 6 activity groups, each of them have slightly different timetables but by the end of the week every group will have completed all of the different activities.
-Today's timetables also saw some groups have a go at climbing, fencing and orienteering.
-When it came to orienteering let's just say the map working skills were at times very questionable and it is probably a good thing that GPS exists!
+Today's timetables also saw some groups have a go at problem solving, fencing and 'Frisbee Golf' - all of which were lots of fun although the windy conditions did make aiming the frisbee pretty challenging!

 Our evening activity tonight was 'PGL Games' which consisted of competing in teams in a variety of different games.
 After such a long day it was surprising to see such competitiveness!
 We have all had a fantastic and jam-packed day although we are all certainly looking forward to a better night's sleep!